Innisfail State High School

-Innisfail State High School (ISHS) was a high school situated in Innisfail (Queensland, Australia).
+Innisfail (ISHS) was a high school situated in Innisfail (Queensland, Australia).
 The school was located in "Division 4" of the Cassowary Coast Regional Council local government area.

 Motto

 The school's motto was the Latin phrase Honor Et Labore, which means "Honour and Labour" in English.

 Nomenclature

 The school's name was derived from its location in the suburb of Innisfail.
 That suburb, and the adjacent suburbs of East Innisfail and Innisfail Estate, derived their names from their location, and proximity to the boundaries of the old town of Innisfail.
 The town was initially named Geraldton after the first settler, but in 1910, the government renamed it to Innisfail, due to confusion with Geraldton in Western Australia.
 That town derived its name from the name of the sugarcane plantation owned by Thomas Henry Fitzgerald, a sugarcane farmer who settled on local river frontage land and established the first European settlement in the region in 1880, which became a sugar-producing region.
 Innisfail is the poetic name for Ireland, meaning “Isle of Destiny”, based on the old Irish word for "Island of Fál" (Inis Fáil), a reference to the standing stone (Lia Fáil) at the Inauguration Mound (an Forrad) known as the "Stone of Destiny".